smateus0/megr2157-portfolio/docs/assignments/A03/index.md

 #### Displacement Map
 ![real_a3_6](real_a3_6.png)
 The above displacement graph is a graphical representation of the axial properties of the bar.
 The graph displays longitudinal strain (UZ) on a color scale where the fixed/anchored support stays at 0.000 inches (red), and the free end (blue) sustains the highest amount of tensile strain.
 The deflection value depicted on the blue tip of the graph equals -0.008771 inches.
 This result shows an almost direct match to the required design deflection limit.
-As for the sign of the deflection, this is due to the set orientation of SolidWorks and accidentally mismatching the positive face to the load, though the sign does not matter.
+As for the sign of the deflection, this is due to the set orientation of SolidWorks and accidentally mismatching the positive orientation to the load, though the sign does not matter.

 #### Von Mises Stress Map
 ![real_a3_7](real_a3_7.png)
 ![real_a3_8](real_a3_8.png)
-The von Mises Stress graph above shows a very homogeneous stress pattern within the mid-span of the hollow cylinder structure.
+The Von Mises Stress graph above shows a very homogeneous stress pattern within the mid-span of the bar's structure.
 The maximum localized stress is 20.42 ksi at the fixed constraint due to multi-axial shear effects.
 This graph shows the beam’s maximum stress value is well below the yield strength of the material, which is 40.0 ksi.

 #### FOS Map
 ![real_a3_9](real_a3_9.png)
 The Factor of Safety (FOS) graph shows the strength of the optimized beam with respect to tensile stress, based on its material yield strength of 40.0 ksi.
 There exists a large homogeneous area (red area) along the body of the beam.
-Importantly, the text caption on the graph states that there is a minimum factor of safety of 2, providing assurance of a sufficient safety margin even when stressed to the limit.
+The text caption on the graph states that there is a minimum factor of safety of 2, providing assurance of a sufficient safety margin even when stressed to the limit.

 ### Percent Error Values